 Long before the mediocrity of the alternative rock band, even before the awesomeness of the 80’s death metal band, there was a demon of dreams, a spirit of sex.
 There was the incubus.
 The male counterpart to the more famous succubus, the incubus is a demon that is said to lie with women at night and in their dreams.
 The reasons why are varied, incubus mythology reaches across many cultures.
 But one thing remains the same, the incubus comes to fornicate with the living.

 Incubi, from the latin incubare, to lie upon, appeared as early as 2400 BC in the Epic of Gilgamesh.
 Gilgamesh’s father was said to be lilu, a spirit that would visit women in their erotic dreams.
 Along with the lilu, Sumerian demonology also mentions the Irdu lili, who begets ghostly children from its victims, along with its female counterpart the Ardat lili, who becomes pregnant with these same ghostly children.

-Is it a sleep disorder that have plagued us since our dawn of understanding?
+Is it a sleep disorder that has plagued us since our dawn of understanding?
 Have we been cursed with bad dreams since we slept and dreamt for the first time?
-Or are we haunted by something else, something that visits us still.
-Is there a demon that lies on our chest at night, renders us defenseless in order to have its way with our bodies?
+Or are we haunted by something else, something that visits us still?
+Is there a demon that lies on our chest at night, and renders us defenseless in order to have its way with our bodies?
 Perhaps we will know when the night comes.